vivaria/edisonrul.ing/README.md

 ## GRAVEKEEPER’S DESCENDANT
-_(1) You can Tribute 1 face-up "Gravekeeper's" monster you control, except this card, to destroy 1 card your opponent controls._
+_(1) You can Tribute 1 face-up "Gravekeeper"'s monster you control, except this card, to destroy 1 card your opponent controls._

 *   The (1) Ignition Effect targets 1 card your opponent controls.
     *   If you gain control of the target, it is not destroyed.
     *   The target is destroyed even if it flipped face-down (by "Book of Moon") or it is chained.
-*   Tributing a face-up "Gravekeeper's" monster is a cost.
+*   Tributing a face-up "Gravekeeper"'s monster is a cost.
-    *   If "Soul Exchange" targets your opponent's face-up "Gravekeeper's" monster, you can Tribute it.
+    *   If "Soul Exchange" targets your opponent's face-up "Gravekeeper"'s monster, you can Tribute it.

 ## GRAVEKEEPER'S SERVANT